3 Non-Verbal Communication Skills to Improve Sales

 2. Facial Expression

 Facial expressions are a subset of body language that come with their own set of nuances.
 One of the most effective and important is eye contact.
 Eye contact conveys trust, confidence, and respect.
-It shows that you’re interested in what the other person is saying and holds their attention when you are speaking.
+It shows that you’re interested in what the other person is saying and hold their attention when you are speaking.
 However, it is also easy to overthink.
 Try to remain natural and relaxed, striking a balance between unwavering staring and nervous avoidance.

 A close second to eye contact is remembering to smile.
 Don’t hesitate to show your warmth, friendliness, and enthusiasm.
 When the client is speaking or asking questions, nod occasionally to indicate you are interested in what they are saying.
 Always be sure to give them your full attention and when in doubt mirror their body language, which will indicate that you are listening and are in agreement.